tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/最佳实践/负载均衡开启Gzip配置及检测方法说明_intl_en.md

 For instance of **public network CLB or public network CLB with fixed IP**, Gzip compression is enabled for **HTTP and HTTPS** protocols by default.
-Gzip feature compresses websites, which effectively reduces data volume in network transmission and speeds up access of client browser.
+Gzip features compresses websites, which effectively reduces data volume in network transmission and speeds up access of client browser.
 Pay attention to the following:

 ### Notes